berardinellidaniele/berardinellidaniele.github.io/_posts/2024-03-30-btl1-certification.md

 - All 41 challenges
 - 145 investigations

-I highly recommend purchasing the <strong style="color: gold; animation: blinker 1s linear infinite;">PRO</strong> version to conduct more investigations using the same tools in the exam.
+I highly recommend purchasing the <strong style="color: gold; animation: blinker s linear infinite;">PRO version</strong> to conduct more investigations using the same tools in the exam.
 This platform is also very useful once certification has been achieved.

 <style>
 @keyframes blinker {